Skin Flooding, Moisture Sandwiching, & Layering: The Ultimate Guide

 Now that you understand the (not so big) difference between Layering, Skin Flooding, and Moisture Sandwiching, let's go into some detail to help you hop on the trend and have fun!

 The Ideal Order for Your Ritual

-Cleanser should be the obvious first step in your skin care regimen, right?
-But now that “double-cleansing” is common parlance, which cleanser comes first?
-Oil-based makeup removers and/or micellar waters, like our Hydrate Refreshing Micellar Water.
+Cleanser should be the obvious first step in your skincare, right?
+But now that “double cleansing” is common, which cleanser comes first?
+Oil-based makeup removers and/or micellar waters, like our Hydrate Refreshing Micellar Water, are first up.
 This helps to clear clogged pores from makeup, dead skin cells, or excessive facial oil, which can be especially beneficial for those with oily skin.
 Finish your double cleansing with a gentle purifying cleanser to remove toxins and leftover makeup, and add back skin protecting naturals.

 General Skin Care Layering Tips & Some Caveats

 An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active ingredient treatments and more occlusive products, like eye creams and moisturizers.
 One way to do this is to keep your favorite moisturizer in your nightstand and apply it just before turning out the light.

 Another pro tip is to allow your skin to adjust to any new product for at least a week, especially if you’ve experienced sensitive skin, before you start mixing and layering with abandon.
 Then, if your skin becomes irritated, you'll be able to isolate the culprit more easily.